debbiswal/Tech-BITE/R/Art-1/Agent_the_Saviour.md

 With these drawbacks , a non-linux user is reluctant to use the tool.

-So the question is :
+**So the question is :**
-How can we make something simple which will be helpful to users , who does not know Linux.
+*How can we make something simple which will be helpful to users , who does not know Linux ?*
-Is it possible to modify the existing Redis management tool to do the start/stop tasks.
+*Is it possible to modify the existing Redis management tool to do the start/stop tasks ?*
-Is it possible to create a Dashboard , which will give me all the required information.
-I don’t have to login to every server for this?
+*Is it possible to create a Dashboard , which will give me all the required information.
+I don’t have to login to every server for this?  *

-Solution approach
+**Solution approach**

 The simplest solution is create an API which will connect to redis instance(by using any Redis library) and get the information.